 Prices of course vary throughout the country but, without the fluctuating exchange rate that comes with international travel to think about (for better or worse), they’ll remain generally constant.
 A day’s cost when traveling will run about $130 Canadian with $60 for accommodation and $32 for food.
 This will depend on where you are, as cities such as Vancouver and Toronto are generally pretty expensive, while parts of Quebec or the Maritimes can be cheaper (though you have to factor in getting there).
 In general, there’s no rule of thumb, as it’ll depend on how many comforts you desire and how you like to travel domestically.

 Canada is a relatively safe country, with a lower crime rate than the United States.
 That being said, be careful in big cities as criminal activity, ranging from petty to violent, does occur.
 Auto-theft in Montreal in particular is a widespread issue.
 If you plan on hiking or venturing out into more remote regions (especially near the Arctic circle), do not overestimate your skill level or navigational abilities and travel in a group with someone who knows what they’re doing.
 As long as you use common sense, you should have no trouble seeing most everything our country as to offer.

 These are just a few examples of places to go in Canada, there’s tons more to see and do.
 If you think somewhere else should be on the list, let us know in the comments.
-Check out our Country of the Week for more general information about Canadian history and culture as well as our Spotlight for info on the Canadian dollar.
+Check out our Country Profile for more general information about Canadian history and culture as well as our Spotlight for info on the Canadian dollar.